USA property hotspots

 Once the property is chosen, the agent working for the buyer prepares an offer to purchase a property.
 Once signed by the seller, this becomes a binding contract, and the buyer usually pays a deposit into an “escrow” account of 10 per cent for residents, as much as 20 to 30 per cent for non-residents.

-The buyer will usually instruct a licensed home inspector to perform a detailed inspection of the property to identify any issues, or repairs which may be needed.
+The buyer will usually instruct a licensed home inspector to perform a detailed inspection of the property to identify any issues, or repairs that may be needed.
 An appraiser will visit the property to give a detailed report of the home’s market value.
 A title search is performed to ensure the property is free and clear of any charges and all building permits have been closed.

 So long as the protections were written into the contract, should there be issues resulting from the searches and survey the buyer can still pull out.
 Otherwise, a real estate transaction can then be “closed” by an attorney or title insurance company.